OwnMarket/OwnBlockchain/Docs/Transactions/TxActions.md

 ## Voting Actions

 Voting actions are actions related to voting process: vote submission and vote weighting.
-Vote weighting transaction action should be used to mark the end of the voting event (i.e when the voting event has been stopped).
+Vote weighting transaction action should be used to mark the end of the voting event (i.e. when the voting event has been stopped).
 Once there is a weight on a vote, the vote value cannot be altered anymore.

 **NOTE:**
-Voting resolution hash is generated in a predictable way and is known before submitting a transaction to the blockchain.
-It is calculated as the hash of asset hash, event name, resolution text, end date of voting event.
+Resolution hash is usually a hash of the related data stored in the application using the blockchain.
+For example, Own's [FAST Platform](https://platform.weown.com) is generating the resolution hash (before submitting a transaction to the blockchain) by calculating it from following components:

+- Asset hash
+- Event name
+- Resolution text
+- End date of voting event

 ### `SubmitVote`

-SubmitVote submits an unweighted vote to the blockchain.
+`SubmitVote` action submits an unweighted vote to the blockchain.
-There must be a holding on the account and asset in place, prior to a `SubmitVote` action
+For the action to succeed, there must be a holding on the account and asset in place, prior to the execution of a `SubmitVote` action.

 Parameter | Data Type | Description
 --- | --- | ---
-`AccountHash` | string | AccountHash of the account submitting the vote.
+`AccountHash` | string | Hash of the account submitting the vote.
-`AssetHash` | string | AssetHash of the asset owned by the account represented by `AccountHash` and participating in the voting event
+`AssetHash` | string | Hash of the asset owned by the account represented by `AccountHash` and participating in the voting event.
-`ResolutionHash` | string | ResolutionHash of the voting resolution `VoteHash` | string | VoteHash of the vote value
+`ResolutionHash` | string | Hash of the voting resolution.
+`VoteHash` | string | Hash of the vote value.

 **NOTES:**
-- Vote hash is generated in a predictable way and is known before sumbmitting a transaction to the blockchain.
-It is calculated as the hash of the voting option ("Yes", "No" or similar "Agree", "Disagree")
+- Value for the `VoteHash` is usually a hash of the related data stored in the application using the blockchain.
+For example, Own's [FAST Platform](https://platform.weown.com) is generating the vote hash as the hash of the voting option ("Yes", "No" or similar "Agree", "Disagree").
 - The transaction must be signed using the private key of the address currently set as the account controller (see `SetAccountController` action).

 ### `SubmitVoteWeight`

-SubmitVoteWeight weights a vote.
+`SubmitVoteWeight` action assigns the weight to a vote submitted through `SubmitVote` action.
 Once weighted, a vote cannot be changed anymore.

 Parameter | Data Type | Description
 --- | --- | ---
-`AccountHash` | string | AccountHash of the account submitting the vote.
+`AccountHash` | string | Hash of the account submitting the vote.
-`AssetHash` | string | AssetHash of the asset owned by account represented by `AccountHash` and participating in the voting event
+`AssetHash` | string | Hash of the asset owned by account represented by `AccountHash` and participating in the voting event.
-`ResolutionHash` | string | ResolutionHash of the voting resolution `VoteWeight` | decimal number | The weight of the vote.
+`ResolutionHash` | string | Hash of the voting resolution.
+`VoteWeight` | decimal number | The weight of the vote.

 **NOTE:**
 The transaction must be signed using the private key of the address currently set as the asset controller (see `SetAssetController` action).

 ## Eligibility Actions

 ### `SetEligibility`

-SetEligibility sets the account eligibilty in the primary and secondary market for an asset.
+`SetEligibility` action sets the account eligibility in the context of primary and secondary market for an asset.

 Parameter | Data Type | Description
 --- | --- | ---
-`AccountHash` | string | AccountHash of the account for which the eligibility is applied `AssetHash` | string | AssetHash of the asset for which the eligibility is applied `IsPrimaryEligible` | bool | Is eligible in the primary market, i.e can the account (`AccountHash`) use (buy) the asset (`AssetHash`).
+`AccountHash` | string | Hash of the account for which the eligibility is applied.
+`AssetHash` | string | Hash of the asset for which the eligibility is applied.
+`IsPrimaryEligible` | bool | Is eligible in the primary market, i.e. can the account (`AccountHash`) buy the asset (`AssetHash`) from primary offer.
-`IsSecondaryEligible` | bool | Is eligible in the secondary market, i.e can the account (`AccountHash`) use (transfer) the asset (`AssetHash`)
+`IsSecondaryEligible` | bool | Is eligible in the secondary market, i.e. can the account (`AccountHash`) acquire the asset (`AssetHash`) in the secondary market, e.g. by buying it on exchange or getting it transferred from another account.

 **NOTE:**
-- For new eligibility (i.e there is no eligibility for the (`AccountHash`, `AssetHash`) pair) the transaction must be signed using the private key of the address currently set as the asset controller (see `SetAssetController` action).
+- For new eligibility (i.e. there is no existing eligibility for the (`AccountHash`, `AssetHash`) pair) the transaction must be signed using the private key of the address currently set as the asset controller (see `SetAssetController` action) or one of the addresses from the approved list of KYC providers.
 - If eligibility exists, then the transaction must be signed using the private key of the address currently set as the KYC controller (see `AddKycController` action)

 ### `ChangeKycControllerAddress`

-ChangeKycControllerAddress changes the KYC controller responsible with the account eligibility for an asset.
+`ChangeKycControllerAddress` action changes the KYC controller responsible for maintaining the account eligibility flags in the context of a certain asset.

 Parameter | Data Type | Description
 --- | --- | ---
-`AccountHash` | string | AccountHash of the account for which the eligibility is applied `AssetHash` | string | AssetHash of the asset for which the eligibility is applied `KycControllerAddress` | string | The address of the KYC controller
+`AccountHash` | string | Hash of the account for which the eligibility is applied.
+`AssetHash` | string | Hash of the asset for which the eligibility is applied.
+`KycControllerAddress` | string | The address of the new KYC controller who will manage the eligibility for the account until changed.

 **NOTE:**
-The transaction must be signed using the private key of the address currently set as the KYC controller (see `AddKycController` action)
+The transaction must be signed using the private key of the address currently set as the KYC controller for the account.

 ### `AddKycController`

-AddKycController adds a new KYC controller for an existing asset (represented by `AssetHash`).
+`AddKycController` action adds a new KYC controller for an existing asset (represented by `AssetHash`).

 Parameter | Data Type | Description
 --- | --- | ---
-`AssetHash` | string | AssetHash of the asset `ControllerAddress` | string | Address of the KYC controller.
+`AssetHash` | string | Hash of the asset.
+`ControllerAddress` | string | Address of the KYC controller.

 **NOTE:**
 The transaction must be signed using the private key of the address currently set as the asset controller (see `SetAssetController` action).

 ### `RemoveKycController`

-RemoveKycController removes the KYC controller for an existing asset (represented by `AssetHash`)
+`RemoveKycController` action removes the KYC controller for an existing asset (represented by `AssetHash`)

 Parameter | Data Type | Description
 --- | --- | ---
-`AssetHash` | string | AssetHash of the asset `ControllerAddress` | string | Address of the KYC controller.
+`AssetHash` | string | Hash of the asset.
+`ControllerAddress` | string | Address of the KYC controller.

 **NOTE:**
 The transaction must be signed using the private key of the address currently set as the asset controller (see `SetAssetController` action).